Home

 It does not matter if you are a tech-savvy young individual who cares about his privacy or a professional with a business that holds secrets of values, secure messaging has already become a no-brainer for everyone.

-We all are using Facebook Messenger, WhatsApp, Skype, Google Hangouts, and even Instagram.
+We are all using Facebook Messenger, WhatsApp, Skype, Google Hangouts, and even Instagram.

 But are they all SSL encrypted?